pkgcore/pkgcore/doc/man/pquery.rst

 references to USE flags or qt in the dependencies.
 That is because qt is not in USE for this configuration, so those dependencies do not apply.::

- $ pquery --attr alldepends -m dbus --max -v --raw
+ $ pquery --attr alldepends sys-apps/dbus --max -v --raw
  * sys-apps/dbus-0.91
      description: Meta package for D-Bus
      homepage: http://dbus.freedesktop.org/